iamavi27/Human-Body-BG-Removal/README.md

-# U-Net Human Background Remover
+# U-Net: Human Background Remover

 This project demonstrates the implementation of a U-Net model for background removal in images.
 The model is trained on the AISegment dataset to accurately segment the foreground from the background in images, specifically human matting.